Commensurators of normal subgroups of lattices: Positive characteristic

 \subsection{Arithmeticity of $\Lambda$}

 This section used finite generation of $\Lambda$.
 However, in positive characteristic, nonuniform lattices in rank 1 groups are infinitely generated (see Lubotzky's Theorem \ref{thm:lubotzky-char+} below for a more precise statement), and therefore this part of the proof does not go through if $\Lambda$ is nonuniform.
-However, if $\Lambda$ is nonuniform, we assumed it is arithmetic so that we can simply skip this part of the proof.
+However, if $\Lambda$ is nonuniform, we assumed it is $T$-arithmetic (for some finite set of places $T$) so that we can simply skip this part of the proof.

-As in Remark \ref{rem:one-prime}, we henceforth replace $\Delta$ by $\langle \Lambda,g\rangle$, where $g\in\Delta\bs\Lambda$ is arbitrary.
-By Lemma \ref{lem:gen-venky}, $\Delta$ is an $S$-arithmetic lattice for some finite set of places $S$ and in particular satisfies the Normal Subgroups Theorem.
+As in Remark \ref{rem:one-prime}, we henceforth replace $\Delta$ by a finitely generated $S$-arithmetic subgroup for some finite set of places $S$ with $T\subsetneq S$.
+In particular satisfies the Normal Subgroups Theorem, and $\Delta\sslash\Lambda$ is given by the closure of $\Delta$ in $G_{S\bs T}^{\text{is}}$.
+This closure need no longer be finite index, but it is always a normal, cocompact subgroup with abelian, bounded exponent quotient.